MicrosoftDocs/microsoft-365-community/docs/making-decisions/designing-solution-for-scale.md

 ### Columns and Content Types

-What level do you define columns and content types e.g. list, web, site, ￼enterprise.
+What level do you define columns and content types e.g. list, web, site, enterprise.
 The goal should be to keep things simple and use inheritance where possible.
 Although, modern SharePoint makes it very easy to break from this model.

 There is a great article about the types of column: [List column or Site Column - Which one to choose](https://github.com/SharePoint/sp-usage-docs/blob/master/docs/making-decisions/list-column-or-site-column-which-one-to-choose.md)